BitcoinDesign/Guide/guide/glossary.md

 ### Non-custodial / Custodial wallet

-A non-custodial wallet-product implies that the private key and/or recovery phrase is in full control of the end-user.
+A non-custodial wallet-application implies that the private key and/or recovery phrase is in full control of the end-user.
 This means that transactions can never be made without the user's direct action.
-It also means that should the user forget or misplace their recovery phrase, wallet-product makers cannot help restore access to the funds in the bitcoin wallet. _This guide is focused on non-custodial wallets._
+It also means that should the user forget or misplace their recovery phrase, wallet-application makers cannot help restore access to the funds in the bitcoin wallet. _This guide is focused on non-custodial wallets._

-With a custodial wallet-product, the users are not exposed to and in charge of securing the recovery phrase.
-Often custodial wallet-products require users to sign in with their email and password.
-Users have to trust the wallet-product makers to secure their recovery phrase and bitcoin.
-With a custodial wallet-product, the makers of it are technically in control of their users' funds.
+With a custodial wallet-application, the users are not exposed to and in charge of securing the recovery phrase.
+Often custodial wallet-applications require users to sign in with their email and password.
+Users have to trust the wallet-application makers to secure their recovery phrase and bitcoin.
+With a custodial wallet-application, the makers of it are technically in control of their users' funds.
 Most exchanges give users custodial wallets.

 ### Hot / Cold wallet

 *Hot* and *cold* describe a wallet in terms of being connected to the internet.
 Where a hot wallet is connected to the internet, a cold wallet is not.
 The idea is that a cold wallet is less susceptible to third-party theft over the internet.
-Most software wallet-products would be seen as hot (although some can be used just for signing on a device not connected to the internet) and most hardware wallet-products would be seen as cold (although they are sometimes connected for signing purposes).
+Most software wallet-application would be seen as hot (although some can be used just for signing on a device not connected to the internet) and most hardware wallet-application would be seen as cold (although they are sometimes connected for signing purposes).